binaryphile/docker-pgsql/README.md

 occupy your disk and the `docker ps -a` list.
 Periodically you can dispose of the stale containers with the command `docker rm $(docker ps -a -q)`.

+## Initializing the Database When You've Pulled the Image

+If you are pulling the image to a new system rather than building it, you'll still need the scripts in this repo.
+The easy way to do this is to set use the `interactive.sh` script and let it pull the image.
+Make sure you've set these variables:

+- **IX_NAME** - your docker index username, or the username of the repo owner
+- **REPO_NAME** - the repo name, usually "pgsql"
+- **PGVERSION** - set to the tag name
+- **SU_NAME** - the postgres superuser name you want
+- **SU_PASSWORD** - the postgres superuser password you want

+When you get the command prompt, run `init.sh`:

+    $ ./init.sh

+When it finishes, exit and run the daemon with `daemon.sh`.

 [Docker]: http://docker.io/
 [PostgreSQL]: http://www.postgresql.org/